AdaCore/learn/content/labs/intro-to-ada/chapters/modular_programming.rst

     out 1:Operations:  10 +  5 =  15,  10 -  5 =  5,  10 *  5 =  50,  10 /  5 =  2, Operations:  1 +  2 =  3,  1 -  2 = -1,  1 *  2 =  2,  1 /  2 =  0,
     --  END LAB IO BLOCK

+    package Operations is

        --  Create specification for Operations package, including the --  declaration of the functions mentioned above.
        --

-    procedure Operations;
+    end Operations;

+    package body Operations is

        --  Create body of Operations package.
        --
-    procedure Operations is
-    begin
-       null;

     end Operations;

+    package Operations.Test is

-    --  Create specification for Operations package, including the --  declaration of the Display_Operations procedure:
+       --  Create specification for Operations package, including the --  declaration of the Display procedure:
        --
-    --   procedure Display_Operations (A, B : Integer);
+       --   procedure Display (A, B : Integer);
        --

-    procedure Operations_Test;
+    end Operations.Test;

+    package body Operations.Test is

-    --  Create body of Operations_Test package.
+       --  Implement body of Operations.Test package.
        --

-    procedure Operations_Test is
+       procedure Display (A, B : Integer) is

-       procedure Display_Operations (A, B : Integer) is A_Str : constant String := Integer'Image (A);
+          A_Str : constant String := Integer'Image (A);
           B_Str : constant String := Integer'Image (B);
        begin